(Ascites Fluid Tap; Abdominal Tap)

 by Editorial Staff And Contributors

-There are some conditions that can cause fluid to build up in the abdomen.
-This is called ascites.
-When fluid builds up, an abdominal paracentesis may be done.
-With this procedure, a needle is used to remove a sample of fluid or to drain fluid that has built up.
+Ascites is the build-up of fluid in the abdominal cavity.
+Paracentesis is used to remove a sample of fluid or to drain fluid that has built up.

 Reasons for Procedure TOP